prasannakanti/XGBoost_pCO2_IO/README.md

    - A Jupyter Notebook for generating visualizations and performing statistical analyses.
    - Designed to produce high-quality plots and calculate key statistics for validation.

-2. **`XGBoost_regions.ipynb`**
+2. **`XGBoost_model.ipynb`**
    - A Jupyter Notebook for building, training, and evaluating XGBoost models.
+A similar code is applied to the four subregions individually.
-   - Supports hyperparameter tuning and evaluation metrics for robust model performance.
+   - It does not support hyperparameter tuning.
+"Optuna"  is a freely available, open-source framework for hyperparameter tuning.

 ## Requirements